Pedro856/Pedro856/README.md

 - 👋 Hi, I’m Pedro Monteiro
 - 👀 I’m interested in python and AI
-- 🌱 I’m currently learning how to program in pyhton
+- 🌱 I’m currently learning technologies like: Pyhton, JavaScript, HTML5, CSS3.
+- 🌱 Also looking for learning MYSQL, GIT.
 - 📫 You can contact me via email (pedro.mont2003@gmail.com)